kzborisov/SoftUni/README.md

 [Solved Problems]<br>
 __Grade:__

-he Python Advanced course builds on Python language skills by addressing more complex language-specific concepts (such as modules and comprehension).
-In the course you will learn to create linear data structures, solve algorithmic problems (problem solving skills), work with stacks and queues (Stacks & Queues), tuples and sets (Tuples & Sets), matrices (Multidimensional Lists), files and directories.
+The Python Advanced course builds on Python language skills by addressing more complex language-specific concepts (such as modules and comprehension).
+In the course you will learn to create linear data structures, solve algorithmic problems (problem-solving skills), work with stacks and queues (Stacks & Queues), tuples and sets (Tuples & Sets), matrices (Multidimensional Lists), files and directories.
 Attention will be paid to the functional programming paradigm.
-You will take a closer look at lamba functions, recursive functions, and multi-argument functions.
+You will take a closer look at lambda functions, recursive functions, and multi-argument functions.
 The development environment that will be used by the training team is PyCharm, but each student is free to use tools of their choice.

 #### 2.1.2 Python OOP
 [Solved Problems]<br>